jm-cc/gcvb-examples/README.md

 When comparing to a file, the id of the validation is *{dir}-{ref}* where *dir* is the folder inside the references folder and *ref*, the id in the *ref.yaml* file.

+It is also possible to have an id unrelated to the base and ref we are comparing with : just fill *base* and *ref* fields.

 ```
 data
 └── validation_example